ahmedmustafamo/library-management-system/README.md

 - [x] Performance: The system should be optimized for reading operations since searching and listing books/borrowers will be frequent operations.
 - [x] Scalability: The system design should support the addition of new features in the future, like reservations or reviews.
 - [x] Security: Ensure that user inputs are validated to prevent SQL injection or other potential security threats.
-    - Applied it only on /books/search API as a sample by make all parameters required
+    - Applied it only on /books/search API as a sample by make all parameters' validation required

 ## TODO (Optional):
 - [ ] The system can show analytical reports of the borrowing process in a specific period and export the borrowing process data in CSV or Xlsx sheet formats e.x.